tdmms/tdmms_DL/README.md

 If this work helped your research, it would be greatly appreciated if you could cite the papers in your publications.

-The codes are based on the implementation of Mask R-CNN by (https://github.com/matterport/Mask_RCNN) on Python 3, Keras, and TensorFlow.
+The codes are based on the implementation of Mask R-CNN by (https://github.com/matterport/Mask_RCNN) and tfserve by (https://github.com/iitzco/tfserve) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.

 ## Remarks
 I hope to continue developing 2DMMS to become a truly helpful tool for the research community of van der Waals heterostructures.
 Please feel free to email me with your feedback or any issues at: msatoru@iis.u-tokyo.ac.jp